-PROPANE BOILERS ONLY - Your propane supplier mixes an odorant with the propane to make its presence detectable.
+PROPANE BOILERS ONLY - Propane suppliers mix an odorant with the gas to make its presence detectable.
 In some instances, the odorant can fade, and the gas may no longer have an odor.
-Before startup (and periodically thereafter), have the propane supplier verify the correct odorant level in the gas.
+Before startup and periodically thereafter, have the propane supplier verify the correct odorant level in the gas.